1972–73 Dumbarton F.C. season: February

 The first game of February was a Scottish Cup third round tie against Cowdenbeath at Boghead.
 A 4–1 victory was recorded but it was not as comfortable as it looked as at 2–1 Cowdenbeath were still in the game until the 3rd and 4th goals were scored in the final 6 minutes.

 A midweek league tie was next on 6 February against Falkirk at Brockville, and in a game where defences were on top it was Falkirk who claimed a 2–0 victory.

 On 10 February Dundee was the destination on league business, and in a game which looked destined to finish 0–0 Dundee scored twice in 2 minutes with just 10 minutes left.
 Davie Wilson's 86th minute counter was not enough to save a point.

 With relegation worries prominent, Dumbarton made a double signing on 15 February, with Ross Mathie coming from Kilmarnock and Brian Heron from Motherwell for an estimated total fee of £25,000.

-These new signings had their first chance to show their skills in a midweek tie against Aberdeen at Pittodrie on 20 February but it was Aberdeen who ran out easy 6–0 winners.
-Relegation was fast becoming a reality.
+The new signings played in a midweek match against Aberdeen at Pittodrie on 20 February.
+Aberdeen won 6–0.
+The club remained in a position for relegation.

 It was Scottish Cup fourth round business the following weekend with the visit of Partick Thistle to Boghead.
 Despite the gift of an own goal in the first minute, Dumbarton had to rely on an 81st-minute goal from Charlie Gallagher to salvage a 2–2 draw.

 Four days later the replay took place at Firhill and it was the home team who eased into the next round with a 3–1 win.

 The league at the end of February still saw Rangers on top with 39 points, with Celtic just 1 behind with a game in hand, while Dumbarton remained in 16th but only 1 point in front of Kilmarnock.